sbonner0/DynamicGEM/README.md

 * **DynamicGEM/graph_generation**: It constis  of functions to generate dynamic stochastic block model with diminishing community.
 * **DynamicGEM/visualization**: It consists of functions for plotting the static and dynamic embeddings of the dataset.
 * **DynamicGEM/experiments**: The functions for hyper-paramter tuning is present in this folder.
-* **DynamicGEM/TIMERS**: The matlab source code of the TIMERS along with added matlab modules for dataset preparation is present in this folder.
-* **DynamicGEM/dynamicTriad**: It consists of the dynamicTriad source code.

 ## Dependencies
 dynamicgem is tested to work on python 3.5.
 The module with working dependencies are listed as follows: